Customers are hard to reach – CEOs shouldn’t be

 CEOs often put up barriers between themselves and their customers because they believe it’s not a good use of their time, or that others in the organization may be better equipped to handle the communication, or they feel they have higher priorities.
 By making themselves directly available to their customers, executives can ensure they remain in touch, create new and more promoters, understand their evolving operating environment, and demonstrate leadership to their organizations.
 Customers are hard to reach, but you shouldn’t be.

-Connect with Jason Foodman on his Leaf page and LinkedIn.
+Connect with Jason Foodman on his website and LinkedIn.

 Written by